 Here’s an example of what your first email might look like:

 SUBJECT: A proposal for Skinnable widgets (WOOKIE-131) Hi, I'm new to the Wookie project but I'd like to tackle the "Skinnablewidgets" issue (WOOKIE-131, see ).
-Before I launch into implementing this I'd like to run my ideas past you to make sure I'm not missing something important.
-If I understand the issue correctly we need to define the structure of a minimal widget.
-For example: <div id="wookie-widget"> <div id="wookie-toolbar">This is where the toolbar will be</div> <div id="wookie-content">This is where the content will be</div> <div id="wookie-footer">This is where the footer will be</div> </div> We also need to provide a default CSS for rendering this as, for example: +-----------------------+ |TOOLBAR | +-----------------------+ | | |CONTENT | | | +-----------------------+ |FOOTER | +-----------------------+ This will need to be documented and all widgets should be changed to conform to this format.
-We would need to document this on the Wookie website and also document how to extend this.
-Once all this is in place I would like to start extending it to provide documented CSS identifiers to be used in common cases, for example, we may want to define "wookie-navigation" as being used for a common navigation menu.
-We can then provide various CSS alternatives for rending this as a vertical navigation menu or drop down menu, or whatever.
+Before I start implementing this I'd like to run my ideas past you to make sure I'm not missing something important.
+If I understand the issue correctly, we need to define the structure of a minimal widget.
+For example: <div id="wookie-widget"> <div id="wookie-toolbar">This is where the toolbar will be</div> <div id="wookie-content">This is where the content will be</div> <div id="wookie-footer">This is where the footer will be</div> </div> We also need to provide a default CSS for rendering this as, for example: +-----------------------+ |TOOLBAR | +-----------------------+ | | |CONTENT | | | +-----------------------+ |FOOTER | +-----------------------+ We need to document all this (how to use it and how to extend it) on the Wookie website, and change all widgets to conform to this format.
+Once all this is in place I would like to start extending it to provide documented CSS identifiers to use in common cases.
+For example, we may want to define a "wookie-navigation" style for a common navigation menu.
+We can then provide various CSS alternatives for rending this as a vertical navigation menu, drop down menu, or whatever.
 Am I on the right track?
 Are there any important points I'm missing? https://issues.apache.org/jira/browse/WOOKIE-131